torarnv/packer-plugin-ipsw/.web-docs/components/data-source/ipsw/README.md

 - `beta` (bool) - A boolean value reflecting whether the release is a beta release or not.

+- `rc` (bool) - A boolean value reflecting whether the release is an RC release or not.

 - `url` (string) - The URL of the IPSW file for the release.

 - `version_components` (\*VersionComponents) - Individual components of the `version` field.